nakamura-to/gate/README.md

 <td>-1</td>
 <td>
 A number of times the returned function must be called before an awaiting callback can start.
-Navative value means that count is not specified.
+Negative value means that count is not specified.
 </td>
 </tr>
 <tr>